odoo/documentation/content/developer/tutorials/discover_js_framework/02_web_framework.rst

    :width: 50%

 For this chapter, we will start from the empty dashboard provided by the `awesome_tshirt` addon.
-We will progressively add features to it, using the odoo framework.
+We will progressively add features to it, using the Odoo JavaScript framework.

 .. admonition:: Goal